HeidarB/kest2Windows_verkefni-/README.md

 Why does Microsoft recommend using Uninstall or change a program to remove an installed application?

-  -Microsoft recommends using the "Uninstall or change a program" feature to remove an installed application
+  - Microsoft recommends using the "Uninstall or change a program" feature to remove an installed application